 Service Learning is an educational experience and a teaching method that focuses on learning through community projects.
 Projects enable students to apply academic knowledge and critical thinking skills to benefit the community while students gain a deeper understanding of course content and the importance of civic engagement.

-Project is required of all students and is clearly outlined in the syllabus.
+- Is it required of all students in the class and clearly outlined in the syllabus?

-Formal Assessment – grade is based on learning, not service.
+- Is there a formal assessment of the project (the grade is based on learning, not on service)?

 Service Learning…..How does it Connect?